anaaya2302/me-vs-CS231n/README.md

 ## Why?
 Because I like writing stuff down.
 Plus, I think my notes are high key slay, and if they save someone a few tears over a Jacobian Matrix, that's a major win.
-To whoever's reading this: if you want to throw your laptop across the room- please don't. you got this.
+To whoever's reading this: if you want to throw your laptop across the room- please don't.
+You got this.
 Not scared.

 ## What's here?
 - **notes/** - Breakdowns of lectures, concepts and diagrams in my own words. ( Fair warning: my commentary is in places... colorful. )